-The Corporation's stock option plan (the "Stock Option Plan"), in its current form, was last approved by Shareholders at a meeting held on July 14, 2015.
+The Corporation's stock option plan (the "Stock Option Plan"), in its current form, was last approved by Shareholders at a meeting held on July 12, 2016.
 For a description of the principal terms of the Stock Option Plan, see "Compensation Discussion and Analysis - Stock Option Plan" below.
-On May 11, 2016, the Board approved the amendments to the Stock Option Plan described below, which are subject to Shareholder approval.
+On June 8, 2017, the Board approved amendments to the existing limits of Common Shares reserved for issuance under the Stock Option Plan as described below, which are subject to Shareholder approval.